-Concerning the role of material rewards, the explanations - and the corresponding supporting evidence - seem at least partially contradictory.
-This apparent contradiction might be produced by the fact that economic wealth plays a double role.
-On the one hand, such wealth determines the stakes in case a victory over the opponent comes with (possibly partial) expropriation of the opponent's resources.
+A second goal of this paper is to emphasize the different roles played by economic factors.
+Typically, economic wealth plays a double role.
+The first role is one we do not particularly emphasize, though we allow for it: wealth determines the stakes in case a victory over the opponent comes with (possibly partial) expropriation of the opponent's resources.
 From this angle, we should expect that the larger are wealth differences across groups the more likely it is that conflict will break out.
 This is the view held by Wintrobe (1995) who views inter-group envy as a major cause of conflict.
 In the same vein, Stewart (2002) identifies "horizontal inequality" across groups - the existence or the perception of an unjustly widening economic gap between them - as a major source of ethnic conflict.